 The plants must have been produced by vegetative propagation from seeds derived from controlled pollinations in 'Parents of Families' in the tested category.

 Eligibility criteria

 Local woodland strategy

 You must ensure that your woodland creation application fits well with the local authority woodland strategy (or equivalent).
-Further information can be found in the Forestry Commission Scotland Technical Support page.
+The document below contains links to all available Local Authority Woodland Strategies.